 When Delivering to Our Clients:

-- Wear plastic or latex gloves at all times when making deliveries.
+- Wear masks and plastic or latex gloves at all times when making deliveries.
 If you need gloves for your deliveries, MOW has a supply at on hand for your use.
 Please contact our office to make arrangements at (317) 252-5558.

 - Change your gloves in between each stop if you have person-to-person contact during your delivery.